For teens ages 15-18

 The format is intense and specifically

 designed to maximize a family’s time and investment.
 Full-day sessions begin first thing in the morning and continue until mid-evening.

 Activities include a combination

 of teaching, exercises, small groups, and experiential activities.
 The format is designed to be non-judgmental, non-adversarial, and engaging for all involved.
 The small number of families accepted at one time ensures that each teen and family has extensive time to share and receives dedicated attention.

 The workshop is a technology-free setting that we call the “Bethesda Bubble.”
-Participants take a total time-out from contact with the outside world, including family and friends, by turning in all electronic devices – cell phones, laptops, tablets, iPads, etc. – for the duration of the workshop.
+Participants take a total time-out from contact with the outside world, including family and friends, by turning in all electronic devices – cell phones, laptops, smart watches, tablets, iPads, etc. – for the duration of the workshop.
 Participants refrain from watching tv in their hotel rooms and are not allowed to make or receive calls or use the business center at the hotel.

 Participants are required to arrange all work and home responsibilities before arriving so that they are totally off the grid during the duration of the workshops.
 Communicating with anyone or any type of work-related activity is not permitted, including during overnight hours.
 If participants aren’t willing to be completely disconnected from work and home, they are encouraged to attend a future workshop when they can dedicate time.